danimfernandes/iNEAL.df/notebooks/adaptiveIntro/README_Ai.md

     4       rs11466640   Chagyrskaya_Neanderthal.SG     A    G        1      2        2
     (...)

+And understand what each column means:

     CHR - chromosome
     SNP - SNP ID
     CLST - "cluster", or population ID
     A1 - Allele 1
     A2 - Allele 2
     MAF - Minor allele frequency (== frequency of A1)
     MAC - Minor allele counts (A1 counts)
     NCHROBS - Number of chromosome observations (number of chromosomes with data)

 Now, to help visualize and interpret the results, we're going to move our data into Excel.